 The first thing I did when I met Tom at a warehouse party was a big line of coke.
 I was 20 years old, and soon hooked on him, even though he was openly dating other girls.
-I spent my weekends trekking to his, to sit and snort lines and then be ignored in favour of his friends.
+I spent my weekends trekking to his place, to sit and snort lines and then be ignored in favor of his friends.
 Because the thing Tom really loved wasn't me, it was cocaine.

-Looking back at that destructive cocaine-fuelled relationship with Tom, it makes sense that I was willing to up my coke usage, because I wanted to make the relationship work and be on a level with him.
+Looking back at that destructive cocaine-fueled relationship with Tom, it makes sense that I was willing to up my coke usage because I wanted to make the relationship work and be on a level with him.

 Of course, drugs can bond.
 They can bring people together and be a lot of fun.
 Alesha, 29, met her ex David when they were high on ecstasy, and that's what they continued to do frequently for the five years they were together.
-They've now broken up, but have stayed friends, and occasionally still get high together on nights out.
+They've now broken up, but have stayed friends, and occasionally still get high together when they go out together.
 Alesha says this has never caused them any problems.